 Quickly enable or disable the cache while in development.

-Initializers lists the set of initializers that are run when your apps starts.
+Initializers lists the set of initializers that are executed when your apps start.

 If you use Devise, you can update the gem for Rails 5 by adding this to our

 Then run this command.